 where doors, there are windows, and everthing may have a number.

-so infinity, which counted once, cannot be counted by all
+infinity, counted once, cannot be counted by all multitudes

 could possibly lead up to it.